 Ask any Punjabi worth his salt what did they eat for Sunday lunch and the answer in 90% of the cases would be Rajma Chawal.

-I too like most of them have many fond memories of Sunday's spent eating Rajma chawal by the window of the house while looking at the clock and wondering when will it be 4pm so that we can quickly exit the house and off to play, or eating rajma chawal while watching movie on the rented VCR, or eating rajma chawal while immersed in a book or eating rajma chawal just while talking to the family.
-The constant in the Sunday , always was the Rajma Chawal.
+I, too, like most of them have many fond memories of Sundays spent eating Rajma chawal by the window of the house. while looking at the clock and wondering when will it be 4 pm so that we can quickly exit the house and off to play.
+Or eating rajma chawal while watching movie on the rented VCR.
+Or eating rajma chawal while immersed in a book.
+Or eating rajma chawal just while talking to the family.
+The constant every Sunday was always the Rajma Chawal.

-It was almost like a sacred Sunday routine, so much so that at one point I revolted against it, growing up I pretty much revolted against any routine that mum tried to bring in our lives, yes I was that painful pain in the backside teenager and when mum tells me that Ojas is showing all signs of taking her revenge on me, I am filled with a kind of dread that I can’t even describe, but like they say take life as it comes, I am waiting for it to hit with all force till such time I indulgence myself in the hugs I get
+It was almost like a sacred Sunday routine, so much so that at one point I revolted against it, growing up I pretty much revolted against any routine that mum tried to bring in our lives.
+Yes!
+I was that painful pain in the backside teenager and when mum tells me that Ojas is showing all signs of taking her revenge on me, I am filled with a kind of dread that I can’t even describe.
+But like they say take life as it comes, I am waiting for it to hit with all force, till such time, I indulge myself in the hugs I get.

-And who can forget the numerous meals of Rajma Chawal you have had from roadside stalls if you grew up in Delhi.
-I remember the ones at Nehru place specially used to be popular, no trip to Nehru Place (oh and there were many to get our computer assembled, you remember?) used to be complete without a plate of steaming hot Rajma Chawal.
+And who can forget the numerous meals of Rajma Chawal you have had from roadside stalls if you grew up in Delhi?
+I remember the ones at Nehru place especially used to be popular.
+No trip to Nehru Place (oh and there were many to get our computers assembled, you remember?) used to be complete without a plate of steaming hot Rajma Chawal.
 I haven’t gone there in a while and I wonder if those guys are still around, may be should do a check next trip home.